ropensci/virtuoso/README.md

 vos_import(con, example)
 ```

 Can also read in compressed formats as well.
-Remeber to set the pattern
+Remember to set the pattern
 match appropriately.
-This is convient becuase N-Quads compress
+This is convenient because N-Quads compress
 particularly well, often by a factor of 20 (or rather, can be
 particularly large when uncompressed, owing to the repeated property and
 subject URIs).